-Lucas is currently placed in the B tier in Super Smash Bros.
-4. Quite frankly, Lucas is outclassed by Ness in almost every way: his PK Fire lacks combo potential and his PK Thunder is comparatively weak.
-Even so, Lucas does possess several advantages of his own.
+Even so, Lucas possess many strengths of his own.
 He has an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while up smash is one of the strongest aerial punishes in the game.
-PK Freeze can temporarily immobilize opponents while PK Fire can be used at a distance to keep enemies away.
-Lucas’s recovery also far surpasses Ness’s — in addition to having a tether grab, his PK Thunder travels much farther.
+PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect increases its freeze time by 1.3x.
+Furthermore, Lucas’s recovery also far surpasses Ness’s — in addition to having a tether grab, his PK Thunder also travels much farther.

-Overall, Lucas has accrued average tournament results and representation, though is thought to be objectively inferior to Ness.
+Overall, Lucas has accrued average tournament results and representation, and is thought to be objectively inferior to Ness (in terms of viability).
 Supernova is one of Lucas’s top trainers; despite the character’s status as a mid-tier, he has won several tournament championships with the character, though some of them were restricted-roster competitions.
 If you would like to learn how to train a Lucas amiibo, check out our Smash 4 training guide on him.

 Lucas’s Figure Player has drastically improved for its appearance in Super Smash Bros.
 Ultimate.
 It benefits heavily from the AI’s newfound ability to go off-stage and gimp opponents.
 Lucas can now utilize his forward, back, and down aerials to finish off enemies at early percentages.
 Much of Lucas’s grounded moveset deals more damage or knockback, and his AI no longer fires itself off-stage with PK Thunder.
 It is also less likely to overuse its grab aerial and PK Fire, which helps improve the FP’s versatility.
 It also benefits more than ever from its tether recovery, as it can opt to use its Rope Snake to grab the ledge instead of having to rely on PK Thunder.